CowboyCollective/CowboyCollective.github.io/_posts/2019-12-17-HandDrawnPosters.md

 I wanted to encourage everyone to find ways to make these posters their own, so I figured I'd do some handwritten posters, because hand writing is always kind of unique to the person doing it.

-Cowboy [Guido De Boer](https://cowboycollective.cc/cowboy/Guido%20De%20Boer) has given me some instructions on making Cowboy Calligraphy, which he's assured me he'll share with the rest of us soon!
+[High on Type](https://cowboycollective.cc/cowboy/High%20on%20Type) has some instructions on making [Cowboy Calligraphy](https://cowboycollective.cc/2019/12/06/CowboyCalligraphy.html), which which you can follow to make your own cowboy writing system!

 Regardless, here are some notes and pictures documenting my process.